 The High Lab studies optical and quantum science.
-We explore new methods to craft nanoscale interactions between light and low-dimensional solid state systems.
-By doing so, we can fundamentally modify materials, for instance by breaking time-reversal symmetry, or we can create deterministic, coherent interactions between single photons and quantum states.
-Our expertise integrates semiconductor physics, quantum optics, precision fabrication, plasmonics and integrated photonics.
+We use novel quantum materials integration and precision device fabrication to generate coherent interactions between light, sound and solid-state quantum systems.
+We explore new ways to use light to study and control electronic and optical properties in solids, for instance by breaking time-reversal symmetry, using atoms as antennas, or optically generating quantum states.
+Our expertise integrates quantum engineering, semiconductor physics, precision fabrication, integrated photonics, and materials science.
 Currently, we are building next generation quantum technologies in diamond, exploring novel forms of interaction between quantum states, and exploring physics and technologies of excitons and correlated electrons in 2D materials.

 Quantum engineering in diamond membranesThe High lab has an opening for a postdoctoral researcher to explore integrated quantum acoustic and quantum photonic technologies in diamond.
 The research will leverage our capabilities to generate diamond membranes that host coherent qubits and integrate the membranes into quantum material heterostructures, https://arxiv.org/abs/2306.04408.
 In particular, the research could utilize our capabilities to integrate diamond with lithium niobate and/or our capabilities to controllably generate strain in membranes, https://arxiv.org/abs/2307.11916.
 We are looking for a recent Ph.D. with experience in quantum, materials, and/or optical science.
 Please reach out to Alex (firstname.lastname@example.org) with any inquiries!